scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** Force

 Summon magical star shards to fall over a 9x9 area centered on a point in range.
 For the duration, any creature that starts their turn in the area makes a Strength save against your spellcasting.
-On fail they take 1 wound, adding a wound die on crit.
+On fail they take 1 wound, adding a wound die on a critical.

 Increase the area by 2 and duration by 1 turn for every level cast above 4th.